Vyral/will-cook/_posts/2021-05-12-spring-2021-real-estate-market-update.md

 6:22 — What this means for sellers

 If you have any questions about your specific situation, I’d love to have a conversation with you.
 Please feel free to give me a call, a text, or an email.
-Additionally, if you have any other real estate related topics or questions that I can answer, please also feel free to reach out to me.
+Additionally, if you have any other real estate-related topics or questions that I can answer, please feel free to reach out to me.